absolutelynothelix/xrescheck/README.md

 * When a resource is freed, it's removed from the hash table;
 * If application exits and there are resources in the hash table, they're considered leaked;
 * If a resource that's already in the hash table is allocated, an error is considered;
-* If a resource that's not in the hash table is freed, an error is considered.
+* If a resource that's not in the hash table is freed, an error is considered;
+* If a wrong free function tried to free a resource, an error is considered.

 That's it.